hapijs/hapi/API.md

 - `internal` `implementation` `error` - a function provided by the user failed with an exception during request execution.
 The log appears under the server logs when the exception cannot be associated with the request that generated it.
+- `connection` `client` `error` - a `clientError` event was received from the HTTP or HTTPS listener.
+The event data is the error object received.

 ## Plugins